janschill/uni-software_architecture/reconstruction/schi/report/report.md

 Another interesting metric is the complexity of a modification.
 This is also recorded on most of the modifications and is realized as the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

 Logical coupling can be used to detect modules that may depend on each other based on their frequency of change in the same commit.
-One can assume when two Rails components appear in the commit history often together they depend on each other.
+One can assume when two Rails components appear in the commit history often together, they depend on each other.
 This is of course no true indication like an actual dependency graph would give, but still valuable as it could give indications on dependencies that are not shown on dependency graphs generated from static analysis.

 To couple the individual Rails components, firstly the components have to defined.
 This can be done manually as they do not change frequently and can be easily adapted when something gets added or removed.